 There are several common barriers to effective communication.
 They include:

-- Physical Barriers: Physical barriers can prevent effective communication, such as distance, noise, poor lighting, or technology malfunctions.
+- Physical Barriers: Physical barriers can prevent communication, such as distance, noise, poor lighting, or technology malfunctions.

 - Emotional Barriers: Emotional barriers can include fear, anxiety, anger, or mistrust that affect the way people interpret and respond to messages.